mschnati/LocationGuessingGame/README.md

    ```

 4. **Open your browser:**
-   Go to `http://localhost:5173` to access the game.
+   Go to `http://localhost:5173` to access the game locally or use one of the IPs shown in the terminal to access the game with other devices.

 ## Usage